Rote Learning: When Memorisation Builds Mastery

 1. Prolonged Rote Learning Produces Delayed Memory Facilitation and Metabolic Changes in the Hippocampus of the Ageing Human Brain by R. Roche et al. (2009)

-This study reveals that prolonged rote learning can enhance memory and promote neuronal plasticity, particularly for verbal/episodic material, in the aging brain.
+This study reveals that prolonged rote learning can improve memory and promote neuronal plasticity, particularly for verbal/episodic material, in the aging brain.
 It underscores the importance of rote memory as a foundational skill for maintaining cognitive resources in advanced age.

 2. Achieving Unconscious Recall of Kanji: Can Rote Learning Help? by Dallas Nesbitt (2009)